vmstio/vmstio/docs.vmst.io/content/matrix.md

 ---

 [Matrix](https://matrix.org) is an open network for secure, decentralized communication.
-Matrix lets you chat in real time in 1:1 sessions or in groups, with end to end encryption.
+Matrix lets you do realtime messaging in 1:1 sessions or in groups, with end to end encryption.

 You can use a variety of different clients to login to Matrix.
 If you're familiar with Matrix you can grab your [client of choice](https://www.matrix.org/clients/).
 Element is a great client option for multiple desktop platforms, Android and iOS.